 - Junior (ages 9-12)

 - Intermediate (ages 12-15)

 Plus, our earn-your-way-back initiative encourages participants to complete a STEM or environmental leadership activity in their school or community to be able to return for another of our programs!

-Our 🇨🇦 Canadian 🇨🇦 programs are currently offered in 5 communities across Nova Scotia: Bon Portage Island, Halifax, Kejimkujik National Park and National Historic Site, Lunenburg, Digby, Windsor, and Wolfville.
+Our 🇨🇦 Canadian 🇨🇦 programs are currently offered in 4 communities across Nova Scotia: Bon Portage Island, Halifax, Kejimkujik National Park and National Historic Site, Lunenburg, Digby, Windsor, and Wolfville.
 We also have our first program in New Brunswick at Fundy National Park!
 However, we’re always looking to expand our reach to new communities, and welcome potential collaborators or sponsors!

 The bulk of our programs take place during our “Summer STEM Series” in July and August of every year, and we plan to offer weekend programs starting winter 2021.
 So how can you take part?
 Participants must be nominated for our Summer STEM Series by an adult that knows them well, and preference is given to girls who come from financially underprivileged backgrounds and/or underrepresented ethnic backgrounds (African-Canadian, Indigenous, Hispanic/Latina).